-Table 12.2: Linking the information provided in this report to a holistic model of wellbeing moder or wendering Description Where it fits/could fit Spirituality / Attribute of older (Would fit into chapter connectedness people themselves 2 - demography and basic attributes of the older people population) Identity Attribute of older people themselves (Would fit into chapter 2 - demography and basic attributes of the older people population) Beliefs, values and attitudes Attribute of older people themselves (Would fit into chapter 2 - demography and basic attributes of the older people population) Knowledge and skills Attribute of older people themselves Educational attainment might be broad indicator - Chapter 3 - life circumstances. (?Need information on more specific aspects of knowledge and skills etc.) Behaviour Attribute of older people themselves Chapter 4 - health behaviour (all other behaviour possibly relevant too) Environment Physical and social environment older people find themselves in Chapter 3 - life circumstances
+Description Where it fits/could fit Spirituality / connectedness Attribute of older people themselves (Would fit into chapter 2 - demography and basic attributes of the older people population) Identity Attribute of older people themselves (Would fit into chapter 2 - demography and basic attributes of the older people population) Beliefs, values and attitudes Attribute of older people themselves (Would fit into chapter 2 - demography and basic attributes of the older people population) Knowledge and skills Attribute of older people themselves Educational attainment might be broad indicator - Chapter 3 - life circumstances.
+(Need information on more specific aspects of knowledge and skills etc.) Behaviour Attribute of older people themselves Chapter 4 - health behaviour (all other behaviour possibly relevant too) Environment Physical and social environment older people find themselves in Chapter 3 - life circumstances